mozilla/ichnaea/docs/development.rst

 -------------

-In order to install a development version of the service, you need to have a Linux or Mac OS X machine and
+In order to install a development version of the service, you need to have a Linux or Mac OS machine and
 `install docker <https://docs.docker.com/installation/>`_,
 docker-compose and docker-machine.

 On Linux you can use your OS level package manager to install them.

-On Mac OS X you can use Homebrew to install them:
+On Mac OS you can use Homebrew to install them:

 .. code-block:: bash